-- Section I There shall be one representative elected from each curriculum in both the first and second year classes within the month of September. - Section II Election of the President will take place during the previous year in the month of April. - Section III All members of the Student Senate must maintain a 2.0 average in order to remain in the governing body. - Section IV All voting members of the Senate are expected to attend every meeting.
+- Section I There shall be one representative elected from each curriculum in both the first and second year classes within the month of September. - Section II Election of the President will take place during the previous year in the month of April.
+Section III All members of the Student Senate must maintain a 2.0 average in order to remain in the - Section III All members of the Student Senate must maintain a 2.0 average in order to remain in the governing body. - Section IV All voting members of the Senate are expected to attend every meeting.
 If a member is absent more than three times, that member may be put on probation and, ultimately, possibly impeached.